MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 # Microsoft Teams with Visual Studio Team Services (VSTS) and Team Foundation Server (TFS)

-<b>Team Services | TFS 2017.2</b>
+<b>VSTS | TFS 2017.2</b>

 >[!NOTE]
->This topic applies to Team Services and to TFS 2017.2 and later versions.
+>This topic applies to VSTS and to TFS 2017.2 and later versions.

-See activity about your Team Services or Team Foundation Server (2017.2 and later) projects directly in your Microsoft Teams channel, for example:
+See activity about your VSTS or Team Foundation Server (2017.2 and later) projects directly in your Microsoft Teams channel, for example:

 * Work item updates
 * Pull requests